 ArtScapers work with their imaginations to extend beyond the world we know and the way we normally think.
-They explore ideas and questions creatively, imagining different spaces, places and situations and going beyond the present.
+They explore ideas and questions creatively, imagining different spaces, places, and situations, and go beyond the present.
 This imaginative activity happens in the mind and creative action gives it purpose and makes it visible.
-Working with children's natural capacity to be in an imaginary world as well as the real world rejects a purely 'rational' approach.
+Working with children's natural capacity to be in an imaginary world as well as the real world rejects a purely rational approach.

-Fig. 4 (image caption) ArtScapers have been imagining by recycling houses and designing new places for living.
+Figure 4.
+ArtScapers have been imagining by recycling houses and designing new places for living.

 Really fun, all about art, and you got to think about what it might be like in the future, and basically imagine.
-(Sally, 8, Student, personal communication, 6 May 2016)
+(Sally, 8, Student, personal communication, May 6, 2016)